-- likely gluten sensitive (eats a 95% gluten-free diet and knows why); goes all the way grain-free from time to time starting with this highly effective diet experiment that eradicated his Crohn’s flare-up, proving unequivocally for the first time, for him, that our diet made a positive difference in his life
+- likely gluten sensitive (eats a 95% gluten-free diet and knows why); does elimination diet meal plans from time to time starting with this highly effective diet experiment that eradicated his Crohn’s flare-up, proving unequivocally for the first time, for him, that our diet made a positive difference in his life

 - lasagna lover extraordinaire (never any question what he’d order at Olive Garden) but misses his favorites.
 Olive Garden?
 Probably chicken, salad, no bread-stick

 - regular soda pop drinker hasn’t touched a soda in nearly a year